This information is for Northern Ireland only, if you live in England, Scotland or Wales please visit GOV.UK

 Changes of circumstance

-CMS will only take action on priority change of circumstances and has updated guidance on telephone and online services to encourage parents to report changes online where possible except where changes must be reported by phone.
-In the short-term, CMS will accept verbal evidence of a reduction in income and will prioritise loss of job changes over other changes in income.
+CMS has updated guidance on telephone and online services to encourage parents to report changes online where possible except where changes must be reported by phone.
+CMS will currently accept verbal evidence of a reduction in income and will prioritise loss of job changes over other changes in income.
 CMS will monitor the impact of this and will revert to the previous standards of evidence required for changes of circumstances as soon as possible.
 In addition, CMS will also revise calculations, and pursue arrears and / or enforcement action against anyone who has abused this short-term measure once the crisis has stabilised.

 Deduction from Earnings Orders (DEOs)